 The garments, including smart shirts and bodysuits, provide you with biometric data like heart rate, pulse rhythm, physical movement, and muscle strength.
 Most smart fabrics are enabled to work with apps.
 They can connect to programs and apps through Wi-Fi or Bluetooth on a secondary device in real-time.
 The electronic textiles’ prototypes date way back to the 1980s, but it took a lot of time, almost three decades, for the products to gain popularity.

 Way back before, the smart garment industry became a craze.
-The idea was more of a speculation.
+After that, the idea was more of a speculation.
 However, industry experts predicted connected wearables, which include smart clothes, would be a boom.
 Currently, it’s no longer a fantasy.
 The world is full of devices and clothes integrated with the Internet of Things (IoT).
-Developers are attempting to bypass the tyranny of only accessing the internet through particular devices, like computers and mobile phones.
+As a result, developers attempt to bypass the tyranny of only accessing the internet through particular devices, like computers and mobile phones.

 What are the different types of smart clothes?